heqin-zhu/algorithm/README.md

 ## Notes
 >Notes were written in Chinese.
-Some pictures and ideas are from `Introduction to Algotithm`
+Some pictures and ideas are from `Introduction to Algorithm`

 * docs
   * [algorithm-general.md](./docs/algorithm-general.md)